MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/workflow/tutorial-create-workflow-extension.md

 ---
 title: "Tutorial: Create workflow extension (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "<Description>" # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 10/31/2018
+description: "This tutorial will show you the process to extend the workflow designer to add custom activities and logic using a workflow assembly" # 115-145 characters including spaces.
+This abstract displays in the search result. ms.custom: "" ms.date: 06/04/2019 ms.reviewer: "" ms.service: powerapps ms.topic: "article"
-ms.reviewer: ""
-ms.service: powerapps
-ms.topic: "article"